Karlfunhouse/buildabear/README.md

 * Being able to scale functionality to save a "draft" of the currently selected outfit - i.e. when the user selects some outfit items, if the browser had to refresh our unexpectedly quit, we could preserve the state of the bear/outfits loaded.
 This functionality did not ultimately get implemented, but was understood as a viable goal.
 * Keeping our program aware of DOM changes could allow for greater application scalability if that DOM information became needed before the outfit was manually saved by the user.

+## Developer notes

+* The main.js file represents the primary connection between the DOM and JS program interface.
+It contains all global variables, event listeners, and functions called by event listeners.
+* The functions.js file contains all functions not encapsulated within a class, or declared within main.js to be binded to an event listener.
+The file is ordered alphabetically.
+* The visual updating of outfit selection is first handled through the displayItem class.
+When a valid DOM event is triggered,  a displayItem object is instantiated and then routed appropriately via displayItem's methods.
+* The Outfit class ultimately handles all data updating and DOM display.
+Valid displayItems are passed to their respective Outfit method, which updates the instantiated Outfit's properties and then the respective DOM elements.
+* The Outfit class also handles storage of saved outfits.

 ## Code Review Accountability

 We got our code review from Ryan's mod2 mentor, Joel: